casks-mutters/list-of-users-and-their-posts/configs/README.md

 Edge Computing Big Data Serverless Virtual Machines GraphQL Data Pipeline NLP JavaScript Event Sourcing A/B Testing IoT Parallel Processing
 CI/CD Event-driven Architecture Code Review Don't be afraid to give up the good to go for the great.
 Stay hungry, stay foolish.
 API Gateway React Predictive Analytics Quantum Computing
 IoT Content Delivery Network The only way to do great work is to love what you do.
 Frontend I find that the harder I work, the more luck I seem to have.
 Firewalls Zero Downtime Deployment JavaScript Success doesn’t just find you.
 You have to go out and get it.
+Cloud Success is not in what you have, but who you are.
+Distributed Systems Artificial Intelligence Serverless Dream big and dare to fail.